 - 1. the party's name.

-- 2. the party's description
+- 2. the party's description.

-- 3. the party's utilityspace filename
+- 3. the party's utilityspace filename.

-- 4. the full party class path
+- 4. the full party class path.

+- 5. the user utility (the true performance of the agent: equal to the discounted final utility minus the total user bother)

-- 5. the final utility (un-discounted) of this party, or 0 if there was no agreement
+- 6. the final utility (un-discounted) of this party, or 0 if there was no agreement.

-- 6. the final utility (discounted)
+- 7. the final utility (discounted).

-- 7. the value of discount(1,1).
+- 8. the value of discount(1,1).
 This is the remaining utility that a un-discounted utility of 1 would have at the end time (t=1).
 For default discount formulas, this equals the 'discount factor'.

+- 9. the total user bother.
+This quantifies how much the agent elicited the User in the uncertainty setting.
+Equal to 0 if the agent did not elicit anything or the negotiation did not take place under uncertainty.